Peter Cook: Revival

-Personal life, health and death
+Personal life, health, and death

 Cook was married three times.
 He married Wendy Snowden, whom he met at university, in 1963.
 They had two daughters.
 The couple divorced in 1971.
 Cook then married the actress Judy Huxtable, in 1973; the marriage ended in divorce in 1989, after they had been separated for some years.
 He married Chiew Lin Chong in 1989, to whom he remained married until his death.
-Cook became stepfather to Chong's daughter, Nina.
-Following Cook's death, Chong suffered from depression, deriving both from her loss and the difficulties arising from raising Nina, who had learning difficulties.
-Chong died aged 71, in November 2016.
+Cook became stepfather to Lin's daughter, Nina.
+Following Cook's death, Lin suffered from depression, deriving both from her loss and the difficulties arising from raising Nina, who had learning difficulties.
+She died aged 71, in November 2016.

 Cook was an avid spectator of most popular English sports (except rugby league) and was a supporter of Tottenham Hotspur football club, though he also maintained support for his hometown team Torquay United.

 Cook was a heavy smoker.
-As a regular interviewee on his friend Michael Parkinson's chat show Parkinson, he was usually to be seen with a lighted cigarette in his hand or mouth during their broadcast interviews.
+As a regular interviewee on his friend Michael Parkinson's chat show Parkinson, he was usually to be seen with a lit cigarette in his hand or mouth during their broadcast interviews.

 Cook died aged 57, whilst in a coma, on 9 January 1995, at the Royal Free Hospital in Hampstead, London, from a gastrointestinal haemorrhage, a complication resulting from years of heavy drinking.
 His body was cremated at Golders Green Crematorium, and his ashes were buried in an unmarked plot behind St John-at-Hampstead, not far from his home in Perrins Walk.

 Dudley Moore attended Cook's memorial service at St John-at-Hampstead on 1 May 1995.
 He and Martin Lewis presented a two-night memorial for Cook at The Improv in Los Angeles, on 15 and 16 November 1995, to mark what would have been Cook's 58th birthday.